-The idea behind Split Second Velocity is split second racing where lightning fast reflexes are all that keep you from smashing your Split Second PlayStation 3 car into the countless hazards that threaten to destroy you at every turn.
-While you’re racing down the eleven tracks that Split Second Velocity has to offer, you’ll also be trying to wreck the other racing competitors.
-In other words, anything goes in Split Second Velocity; Split Second PlayStation 3 and Xbox360, that is.
+The idea behind Split Second is split second racing where lightning fast reflexes are all that keep you from smashing your Split Second PlayStation 3 car into the countless hazards that threaten to destroy you at every turn.
+While you’re racing down the eleven tracks that Split Second Velocity has to offer, you’ll also be trying to wreck the other Split Second Velocity racing competitors.
+In other words, anything goes in Split Second; Split Second PlayStation 3 and Xbox360, that is.

-In Split Second Velocity, players take on the role of contestants on a reality TV show.
+In the Split Second video game, players take on the role of contestants on a reality TV show.
 The single player mode of Split Second Velocity is spread out across 72 events and 12 “episodes” of the show.
-Whether you are playing on the PlayStation 3 or Xbox 360, the game doesn’t do much with the reality show premise; it’s a backdrop for the wild racing itself.
-Fortunately, a racing game as crazy as this doesn’t need a lot of setup.
+Whether you are playing Split Second PlayStation 3 or Split Second Xbox 360, the game doesn’t do much with the reality show premise; it’s a backdrop for the wild Split Second racing itself.
+Fortunately, a racing game as crazy as Split Second doesn’t need a lot of setup.

 Split Second PlayStation 3 – Demolish like a Demon